sjbennett123/polarlarp/content/camps/racoon_creek_state_park_camp_1.md

-**Beds**: Just springs or plywood boards with **no mattresses**, so bring bedding(at least a mattress).
+**Beds**: Just springs or plywood boards with **no mattresses**, so bring bedding (at least a mattress).

-**Heat**: No heat.
-We bring extra blankets, even if it looks like it will be warm enough.
-It will get very cold at this site at night, especially during early spring or late fall events.
+**Heat**: No heat!
+Bring extra blankets, even if it looks like it will be warm enough.
+It gets very cold at this site at night, especially during early spring or late fall events.
 Heaters are **not** permitted at the site.

-**Electrical**: There will only be one electrical outlet and light in each cabin.
+**Electrical**: There is only be one electrical outlet and light in each cabin.

 **Showers**: Sketchy as hell.
 The bathrooms and showers are in their own individual facilities.

 **Bathrooms**: Communal bathrooms.
 BEWARE THE SPIDER!

 **Bird Seed Packets**: NOPE!
 The camp site does not allow bird seed packets.